walterfreeman/phy211/syllabus.md

 ### Students with disabilities

+Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
+There may be aspects of the instruction or design of this course that result in barriers to your inclusion and full participation in this course.
+We invite any student to meet with us to discuss strategies and/or accommodations (academic adjustments) that may be essential to your success and to collaborate with the Office of Disability Services (ODS) in this process.

-If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS) at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, located in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+If you would like to discuss disability-related accommodations with ODS, please visit their website at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
+ODS is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.

-More generally, if there is anything I can do to help you, whether it is related to a disability, a medical condition, or anything else, please let me know.
-I have an excellent working relationship with ODS and will do anything in my power to make your experience in my class a good one.
+More generally, if there is anything we can do to help you, whether it is related to a disability, a medical condition, or something else, please let us know.
+We have an excellent working relationship with ODS and will do anything in my power to make your experience in my class a good one.

 <a id="excuses"></a>